 How to keep your cats safe from coyotes

-If you live in the country, you may
+If you live in the country,

-its own set of “pet threats”—including wild animals.
+however, has its own set of “pet threats”—including wild animals.
 And clashes between wildlife and pets often end in heartache for the pet

-Coyotes (more common in the Western
+Coyotes (more common in the

-compared to a car accident, dog attack, or abduction by a person with evil intentions, death by coyote is quick and, as far as we know,
+that, compared to a car accident, dog attack, or abduction by a person with evil intentions, death by coyote is quick and, as far as we know,

 relatively suffering-free.
 Coyotes kill to eat, and they do it efficiently.

-Still, it is heartbreaking to lose
+Still, it is heartbreaking

-a cherished pet, and it is our responsibility to take care of them.
+to lose a cherished pet, and it is our responsibility to take care of them.

-Coyotes are difficult to eradicate.
+Coyotes are difficult to

-things at it.
+throwing things at it.
 Fire a Super Soaker (high-powered toy water gun) filled with water or vinegar.

-More often, though, we don’t see
+More often, though, we

-children, and you) is to eliminate all that attracts coyotes—mainly food.
+your children, and you) is to eliminate all that attracts coyotes—mainly food.
 Coyotes are generalists, meaning they’ll eat just about

 With that in